go101/immutable-value-proposal/README-v9.1.md

 }
 ```

-#### about constant, reader, read-only, and immutable values
+#### about final, reader, read-only, and immutable values

-From the above descriptions and explainations, we know:
+From the above descriptions and explanations, we know:
-* a constant itself is not only a read-only value, it is also an immutable value.
+* a final itself is not only a read-only value, it is also an immutable value.
-* a reader value may be a variable or a constant,
+* a reader value may be a variable or a final,
   so it may be read-only or writable.
-* a writer value may be a variable or a constant,
+* a writer value may be a variable or a final,
   so it may be read-only or writable.
 * some read-only values are immutable values, but most are not.